Nesvilab/FragPipe/docs/tutorial_fragpipe.md

 **Notes about timsTOF data:** We recommend using raw ddaPASEF files (.d files), where the .d folder is the raw file.
 If you have already run MSFragger on the .d files, having the .mzBIN files from that analysis in the same directory as the .d files will speed up the analysis.
 If you don't need to perform quantification, you can use .mgf files (which can be generated by Bruker's instrument software immediately after data acquisition is completed) instead of .d.

-Once you've loaded your spectral files, set the data type (DDA, DIA, GPF-DIA, DIA-Quant, or DIA-Lib; hover over 'Data type' in FragPipe to view the tooltip with more information) and annotate your data to specify Experiment and Bioreplicates, which determines how your PSM/peptide/protein etc. reports will be generated (the 'Save as manifest' button stores file locations and annotations for future use):
+Once you've loaded your spectral files, set the data type (DDA, DDA+, DIA, DIA-Quant, or DIA-Lib; hover over 'Data type' in FragPipe to view the tooltip with more information) and annotate your data to specify Experiment and Bioreplicates, which determines how your PSM/peptide/protein etc. reports will be generated (the 'Save as manifest' button stores file locations and annotations for future use):

 #### Single-experiment report
 Leave the 'Experiment' and 'Bioreplicate' fields blank.
 Use this option if you want to analyze all input files together and generate a single merged report (e.g.,  building a combined spectral library from all input data).